agricola4017/LolSimBackend/README.md

       -- standing string may be complicated
          -- how to get order of standings for playoffs?
-(Order elimination time) -- how to determine new standings from old standings for playoffs --match log should have position seed
--- need to do lots of testing after refactoring
+(Order elimination time) -- how to determine new standings from old standings for playoffs --match log should have position seed, should also be in standings string -- need to do lots of testing after refactoring